Clever questions to ask when choosing an estate agent to sell your home

 You will of course also expect them to say they advertise with Rightmove and Zoopla – knowing full well most people find properties online, not by trudging up and down high streets looking at agents’ window displays.

 Things got a bit confusing for homesellers and buyers with the introduction of a new property portal OnTheMarket.
 So, you need to ask agents the following detailed questions:

 If they are, they will only be able to list your home on one of the other two leading portals – either Rightmove OR Zoopla – thus potentially halving the marketing exposure of your property.

 ii) Which portal will my home be advertised on and when?

 It will be interesting to hear the reasons your agent gives for going with Rightmove or Zoopla, and whether you agree.
-Agents advertising your home with OnTheMarket will probably put it on there for a minimum of 24 hours first (sometimes longer) before putting it onto Rightmove or Zoopla.
-So be aware your home won’t necessarily be on the big property search site immediately and you could be missing out on the influx of traffic to Rightmove, which attracts 90m visitors a month, and Zoopla, which reports monthly visitor numbers of 45m.
+Agents advertising your home with OnTheMarket will probably put it on the site – which receives only 7 million visitors – for a minimum of 24 hours first before putting it onto Rightmove or Zoopla.
+So be aware you will be missing out on the larger market of people searching on Rightmove (127 million visitors a month) and Zoopla (50million a month).
 Therefore it is worth also asking…

-iii) can I negotiate a reduced % fee for the delay in your property appearing on Rightmove or Zoopla
+iii) can I negotiate a reduced % fee for the delay in my property appearing on Rightmove or Zoopla

 It’s worth a try.

-iv) If your main concern is optimising exposure of your home to as many potential buyers as possible then find an agent who is not with OTM and still using Rightmove AND Zoopla (Foxtons, Connells, Countrywide and others).
+iv) If your main concern is optimising exposure of your home to as many potential buyers as possible from the first minute of advertising, then find an agent who is not with OTM and still using Rightmove AND Zoopla (Foxtons, Connells, Countrywide and others).